gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 ### Context Limits

 After enough time iterating in one chat instance, the history grows with diminishing returns.
-Context you may need, like colors or HTML elements are likely present in new iterations, and early versions may not be needed.
+Context you may need, like colors or HTML elements, are likely present in new iterations, and early versions may not be needed.
 I found it relatively easy to start a new chat every so often, but this is something to keep in mind.

 ## Final Thoughts